Tourist route optimization in the context of Covid-19 pandemic

 On the other hand, the COVID-19 crisis has brought to the spotlight the significant issue of overcrowded places, which pose an imminent threat as they are potentially outbreak points.
 Our proposal of an optimized route in the tourist destination of Brașov aims to redirect people on slightly different routes to partially solve this problem.

-The method can be efficiently used by authorities to create an online application with interfaces both for the web and for the phone.
-Such an implementation of the method proposed can be an efficient tool in creating a safe environment for tourism, which will bring benefits to all levels of tourism.
-Another benefit of implementing our idea in an application available for tourists is that tourists with less time for visiting can choose the number of attraction points they want to visit and a starting and ending point and discover a suitable route that would fit their time frame.
+The method can be efficiently used by authorities to create an online application with interfaces both for web and for phone.
+Such implementation of the method proposed can be an efficient tool in creating a safe environment for tourism, which will bring benefits to all levels of tourism.
+Another benefit of implementing our method in an application available for tourists is that tourists with less available time for visiting can choose the number of attraction points they want to visit and a starting and ending point and discover a suitable route that would fit their time frame.

-We believe that in addition to the many problems brought by Covid-19, the global pandemic has highlighted a positive side which demands a reinvention of all tourist destinations due to an imperative adaptation to the restrictions imposed by the pandemic.
-This will be reached with the help of creativity and support from all stakeholders which ought to start drawing a new type of tourism in accordance with both the obvious needs of tourists and investors, but also with the protection needs of the natural tourist potential of the destination - that is, a true responsible tourism.
+We believe that in addition to the many problems brought by Covid-19, the global pandemic has highlighted a positive side, which demands a reinvention of all tourist destinations due to an imperative adaptation to the restrictions imposed by the pandemic.
+This could be reached with the help of creativity and with support from all stakeholders which ought to start drawing a new type of tourism in accordance with the obvious needs of tourists and investors, but also with the protection needs of the natural tourist potential of the destination - that means a true responsible tourism.

 The method should be incorporated in a location-based application that should get real-time data about the number of people present at a certain location at a certain point.
-Based on this data, the user should be able to choose the optimal length of the visit, and (or), the number of attractions that should be visited, as well as some additional information (existing medical conditions, age, or other limitations) which will allow the application to choose the best route.
+Based on this data, the user will be able to choose the optimal length of the visit, and (or), the number of attractions that should be visited, as well as some additional information (existing medical conditions, age, or other limitations) which will allow the application to choose the best route.